 Conversely, a longer and downward sloping handle that takes price close to or below the two-thirds or half full level of the cup is a sign that the pattern has ceased to be valid.

-Deciding exactly when this point has been reached is a matter for the individual trader’s judgment, based on practice and experience, and, of course, none of these patterns are infallible.
+Deciding exactly when this point has been reached is a matter for the individual trader’s judgment.
+This is based on practice and experience and, of course, none of these patterns are infallible.

-But it is worth noting that the cup and handle pattern tends to be slow to develop and there will often be other tradeable patterns that develop within it.
+But it is worth noting that the cup and handle pattern tends to be slow to develop.
+There will often be other tradeable patterns that develop within it.